Lightning stay unbeaten at home with 3-1 win over Red Wings

 Goodrow secured the win with his second of the night from center ice into the open net with 27.3 seconds left for his first career multi-goal game.

+“That’s more conducive to the type of hockey we have to play to be successful,’’ Detroit head coach Jeff Blashill said.
+“They leaned on us a bit in the third but up until that point we hadn’t given them much.
+We’re going to be in those 2-1 games and we have to find ways to win them.
+It’s playing within the structure and playing the right way.”

 DETROIT INJURIES: Detroit RW Filip Zadina returned to the lineup after missing seven games while on the league’s COVID list.
-C Valtteri Filppula was a scratch, though the team did not offer an explanation before the game.
+C Valtteri Filppula was a scratch, though the team did not offer an explanation for his absence.

 ON THE BOARD: Maroon’s goal was his first point of the season, the last of Tampa Bay’s 20 skaters to suit up this season to record a point.